 Scholarships and bursaries

-The University of Saskatchewan offers many scholarships, bursaries and awards, and several are designated specially for students of Aboriginal ancestry.
+The University of Saskatchewan offers many scholarships, bursaries and awards, several of which are designated for Aboriginal students.
 You are encouraged to apply for as many of our scholarships, bursaries and awards as possible, but if you'd like to see which of our awards are open exclusively to Aboriginal students, enter “Aboriginal” as a keyword in the Awards Search database.

 Circle of Honour Awards (Best and Brightest Entrance Scholarships)

-uSask's Best and Brightest Entrance Scholarships, our top awards for entering students, include five designated for Aboriginal students.
+uSask's Best and Brightest Entrance Scholarships, our top awards for entering students, include five designated for Aboriginal students, known as the Circle of Honour Awards.
 These scholarships range in value from $24,000 to $40,000 over four years and are awarded to recognize academic excellence and community engagement.

 Aboriginal Students with Dependent Children Bursary